marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

         * Request and get an <span>*Apple Developer* Account</span>: 1-2 days
         * Create and configure your *GitHub* account and `repositories`: 1-2 hours
         * Add <code>Secrets</code> (requires *Apple Developer* Account): 1 hour
-        * Performing the `Action` steps: 30 minutes to 2 hours
+        * Perform the `Action` steps: 30 minutes to 2 hours
     - If you have previously built the *Loop* app with *Xcode* you have fewer steps and are probably familiar with some of the concepts
         * Expect 1 to 4 hours